15rufernan/Name-The-States/README.md

 # Name The States
  Quiz game where the user has to name all the US states.
+This project showcases knowledge of the pandas library for data manipulation and also the turtle library for graphics.